logyball/rusty-mancala/README.md

 1. Clone this repo
 2. Build the binary
     - `$ cargo build --release`
-3. Alternately, there may be a usable binary on this repo already if we've been extra diligent.
+3. Alternatively, there may be a usable binary on this repo already if we've been extra diligent.
 You can just download that.

 ##### To Run Locally
 1. In a terminal, run the binary in server mode.
 This will spin up a local server instance